PandaBearz/esoteros-recovery-engine/README.md

-Esoteros Analytics

-A Next.js 14 Platform for AI-Driven Life Insights, Recovery Support, and Personal Transformation

-Esoteros Analytics is a modern SaaS platform built to help individuals—especially those rebuilding after rehab or major life transitions—gain clarity, structure, and momentum.
-By revealing hidden patterns across behavior, habits, finances, and daily rhythms, Esoteros empowers users to take control of their future through AI-driven insights and intuitive dashboards.
+Esoteros Analytics is a modern, AI-driven SaaS platform built to help individuals—especially those rebuilding after rehab or major life transitions—gain clarity, structure, and momentum.
+By revealing hidden patterns across behavior, habits, finances, and daily rhythms, it empowers users to take control of their future through intelligent insights and intuitive dashboards.

 ---

 The Vision

-Esoteros Analytics is designed to evolve into a full Life Operating System (Life-OS).
-It enables users to:

-• Track habits, mood, energy, and behavior
-• Discover correlations and hidden patterns across their data
-• Build routines and structure during recovery
-• Receive personalized AI insights and recommendations
-• Map out goals, timelines, and life plans

-The platform blends analytics, AI, and compassionate design to support meaningful personal transformation.
+Esoteros serves as a powerful discovery engine for support: it searches and aggregates resources from Federal, State, and Local government agencies as well as non-profits, surfacing options that most people never even know exist.

+ When someone enters detox or rehab—often at the lowest point in their life, feeling lost, overwhelmed, and unsure about the future—Esoteros helps translate long-term goals (6 months, 1 year, 2 years, 5 years, 10 years) and current realities (legal issues, finances, assets, debts, and other constraints) into a personalized action map.

+ Using AI to automatically scour the web for every relevant resource that fits the user’s profile, such as income-restricted housing, job training, financial assistance, and grants, the platform assembles a step-by-step plan broken down into daily, weekly, monthly, and yearly tasks.
+The result is a clear, practical, and accessible roadmap that shows users how to move from where they are today to where they want to be tomorrow.
+Users then implement this plan, tracking their progress and adjusting as needed.
+Eeach task completed helps users build momentum and confidence, leading to a more positive outlook and a better future.

 ---